 To be blunt – nothing can give you a 100% guarantee that you’ll be completely anonymous online.
 If you want to minimize the number of crumbs you leave online, you’ll have to use a mix of software and browser – like TOR, for example.
-Using a VPN adds another layer of security for your system.
+Using a VPN adds another layer of security to your system.
 Thankfully, most VPNs work with TOR.

 So why doesn’t a VPN alone guarantee your anonymity?

 There’s an alliance of countries adequately named the “14-Eyes.”
 At first, they were “Five Eyes” then they became nine, and today the coalition includes 14 countries.
 These countries represent a surveillance alliance.
 They work together to gather and share data on users’ online behavior.
-They are like Big Brother, and the internet is the house.
+They are like Big Brother, and the internet in the house.

 What this means is that these countries… well... spy on their citizens and exchange information with each other.

 - New Zealand

 - United States

 The “14 eyes” have the power to demand information from companies.
 And the latter is obliged to hand over that data.
 Not the biggest proponents of privacy, those guys.